 Feds and Puerto Rico Reach Deal Allowing Disaster Recovery Loans To Start Flowing

-For months, Puerto Rico governor Ricardo Rossello has been struggling to get the U.S. Treasury to release $4.7 billion in disaster recovery loans that the U.S. Congress approved in October, weeks after Hurricane Maria devastated the island commonwealth.
+For months, Puerto Rico Gov. Ricardo Rossello has been struggling to get the U.S. Treasury to release $4.7 billion in disaster recovery loans that the U.S. Congress approved in October, weeks after Hurricane Maria devastated the island commonwealth.
 U.S. Treasury Secretary Steven Mnuchin had delayed releasing the loans because of disagreement over the terms of repayment.

-On Thursday, the two men said they'd reached a deal to allow the funds to start flowing.
+On Thursday, the two men said they had reached a deal to allow the funds to start flowing.

 "We've reached an agreement that is beneficial both for the taxpayer and for the people of Puerto Rico," Rossello said shortly after meeting with Mnuchin in Puerto Rico's capital.